 |Photo and legend contributed by Tony Flores, Copyright Tony Flores|

-One km behind Krzeczhorz, was a thin little oak-wood who would play an important role in the result of this battle.
-The little village of Radowesnitz, one km farther or southward of the oak-wood was beyond the extremity of Daun's position, low down on a marshy little brook which oozed through lakes and swamps towards Kolin, in the northerly direction.
+One km behind Krzeczhorz, was a thin little oak-wood that would play an important role in the result of this battle.
+The little village of Radowesnitz, one km farther to the south of the oak-wood was beyond the extremity of Daun's position, low down on a marshy little brook which oozed through lakes and swamps towards Kolin, in the northerly direction.

-The country consisted of knolls and slopes, with swamps intermediate, it rose higher on the Planjan side.
+The country consisted of knolls and slopes, with intervening swamps.
+It rose higher on the Planjan side.
 Only the top of the Kamhajek Berg on the west and the now so called "Friedrichsberg" on the east deserved the name of hill.
-Friedrichsberg was on the north side of the highway, one km north-eastward of Slatislunz (unidentified location) A conical height of perhaps 45 m, rising rather suddenly from the still-sloping ground, checking the slope there.
+Friedrichsberg was on the north side of the highway, one km northeast of Slatislunz (unidentified location).
+It is a conical height of perhaps 45 m, rising rather suddenly from the still-sloping ground, checking the slope there.

 Description of Events

 At daybreak on June 18, a thick fog prevented Frederick from observing the positions of the Austrian army.
 Planjan was still occupied by Grenzer light troops and a few hussar outposts could be seen on the heights on each side of the Beczvarka near Zabanos (present-day Žabonosy).
 Furthermore a few Austrian cavalry detachments were posted to the east of Planjan.